Pacific Marine Circle Route

 After soaking up as much island ambiance as you can, eventually it'll come time to head back to the mainland.
 It's always sad to near the end a journey, but luckily this trip finishes with a silver lining already built in: the ferry ride.
 There's no better way to cap off a trip than by standing on the deck of a boat, the ocean wind full in your hair, little island scenes lazily drifting past.
 Honestly, I could stand on the deck for hours.
 Well, maybe one hour — gotta save time for a Triple O burger.

-Big thanks to Tourism Victoria for helping make this trip possible
+Big thanks to Destination Greater Victoria for helping make this trip possible